Warraybe/BG3-Create-Mod/README.md

 ## Usage

-Run create_subclass.py and enter information as needed.
+Run create_mod.py and enter information as needed.

+Class mod creation still WIP and will not function.
+At this time only Subclass feature works.

-## Arguments
+##  Subclass Mod Arguments

 **Mod author name** - Name of the Mod Author.
 This is shown in BG3MM metadata.